EuniceNamkoong/Vacant-Buildings-Baltimore-City-Income-Race/README.md

 ![insert4](VacantBuildingsBlackResidents.png)

-Within the black residing neighborhoods, the total vacant buildings shows a general upwards trend as the percent of black residents increases.
+As the percent of black residents in the neighborhoods increases, the total vacant buildings shows a general upwards trend.

 ![insert5](VacantBuildingsWhiteResidents.png)

-Within the white residing neighborhoods, the total vacant buildings shows a general downwards trend as the percent of black residents increases, the inverse of the graph shown previously.
+As the percent of white residents in the neighborhoods increases, the total vacant buildings shows a general downwards trend.
+This is an inverse relationship of the graph shown previously.

 ![insert6](PoliceDistrictVacantBuildings.png)